cgm616/momi/content/sections/_index.md

 I have given each angle its own page below, where I collected quotes from my interviewees alongside analysis of what they said.

 In the same vein, the interviewees sometimes had similar experiences, which I have grouped together.
-When two interviewees shared a certain type of experience — such as getting married, going to elementary school, or attending college — their words are collected together for easy comparison.
+When two interviewees shared a certain type of experience — such as getting married, going to elementary school, or working — their words are collected together for easy comparison.

 **There is no right or wrong way to explore the topics.** Feel free to skim a bunch or sit down with one for a longer read.
 When you move to a new page, your audio will continue to play without interruption.